 - 1. Open an artifact. - Click the artifact ID link of the artifact you want to open. - 2.
-Open the Discussions tab in the utility panel. - 3.
+Open the Discussions tab in the utility panel. - Click the Discussions tab icon.

+You can also point to the tab icon to view the name of the tab. - 3.
 Click the Reply link. - A new text field appears. - 4.
 Type your comment into the space provided. - 5.
 Click outside of the field to exit edit mode.